Jayden159/ConverterApp/README.md

 Assigned Tasks
 Team: Azhar, Russell, Alex and Jayden

-You can find the tasks in the folder: documentation/ConverterAppDocumentation.docx
+You can find the tasks to do and completed in the folder: documentation/ConverterAppDocumentation.docx